 Series: Mistborn #2

-Other books by this author that I've reviewed include Mistborn: The Final Empire, The Hero of Ages, Towers of Midnight, A Memory of Light, Dangerous Women, Games Creatures Play, The Alloy of Law, Shadows of Self.
+Other books by this author that I've reviewed include Mistborn: The Final Empire, The Hero of Ages, Towers of Midnight, A Memory of Light, Dangerous Women, Games Creatures Play, The Alloy of Law, Shadows of Self, The Bands of Mourning.

 Second in the Mistborn fantasy series revolving around Vin, a Mistborn, and the man she believes she loves, King Elend.